trevor-ofarrell/monty/README.md

 Foundations - Low-level programming & Algorithm ― Data structures and Algorithms

+## More info on Monty

+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Data structures

 Please use the following data structures for this project.
 Don’t forget to include them in your header file.